The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently

 n-vectors instead of

-Personally, I don’t find that explanation to be very satisfying but I can see why it could be a useful in developing understanding.
+Personally, I don’t find that explanation to be satisfying but I can see why it could be a useful in developing understanding.

 LLL In-Relation to Gram-Schmidt